 Mini-GEMs (Geriatrics E-learning Modules) are short, focused video podcasts designed for rapid dissemination of knowledge on a very specific topic area of geriatric medicine.
+Watch Now:

 Vicky Gibson takes us on a journey through the world of low sodium, telling us why it happens, how to investigate and treat it, and when to worry.
 Everything you ever needed to know about hyponatraemia in under 10 minutes!

 My Patient With PD Can’t Swallow Their Meds – Gulp!

 Ever found yourself wondering how to manage essential dopaminergic medications in patients with Parkinson’s Disease who can’t swallow?
 Wonder no more, as Dr James Fisher guides you through the basic principles, and introduces a free online tool to aid clinical decision-making.

 Dr Sabiha Ali has your back!
 In this Mini-GEM she discusses the important points in the history and examination of older patients with back pain, and guides us through some principles of management

 Send a Myeloma Screen Please